Backbase Enters Into An Agreement With Danske Bank To Enhance Its Digital Customer Experience

-(MENAFN- Media OutReach Newswire) The Backbase Engagement Banking Platform will enable Danske Bank to provide its customers with the best digital customer experience and the latest innovative solution AMSTERDAM, NETHERLANDS - Media OutReach Newswire - 12 January 2024 - Backbase, the global leader in Engagement Banking, has made an agreement with Danske Bank , a leading Nordic bank based in Copenhagen, Denmark.
+(MENAFN- Media OutReach Newswire) AMSTERDAM, NETHERLANDS - Media OutReach Newswire - 12 January 2024 - Backbase, the global leader in Engagement Banking, has made an agreement with Danske Bank , a leading Nordic bank based in Copenhagen, Denmark.

 This agreement provides Danske Bank with access to Backbase's Engagement Banking Platform, which will progressively be implemented across our digital channels in the coming years.
 This will enable Danske Bank to offer its customers a continuously improved digital customer experience, as the enhanced flexibility allows it to tailor its business operations around customer journeys.